-This morning start your city tour of Bobo Dioulasso, including the Sudanese style Mosque, the old quarter and the sacred cat fish in the river and the colorful market.
-Lunch in a restaurant and drive to Banfora (52 mi) to see the sugar cane fields along the road.
-Upon arrival, check-in at Hotel Canne à Sucre.
-Afternoon visit Tengrela Lake with possibility to see the hippos.
-Return to Banfora for dinner and Overnight.
+In the morning, visit the Sudanese style Mosque, wander the old quarter and colorful market, and see the sacred cat fish in the pond.
+Also visit Konsa House, the ritual center of a senior house of the Zara (or Bobo-Jula) group.
+After lunch at a local restaurant, drive to Banfora (52 miles) with views of sugar cane fields along the way.
+On arrival, check-in at the Hotel Canne à Sucre or similar.
+This afternoon, visit Tengrela Lake with the possibility of seeing some hippos.
+Return to Banfora for dinner and overnight.
 (B,L,D)

 Banfora - Gaoua

-After breakfast, drive to Gaoua (123 mi), via the ruins of Loropeni, which are classified as world heritage by UNESCO in 2009.
-In Obiré you may be lucky to meet the 29th Gan King of the dynasty with his 20 wives.
-(It is forbidden to shake his hand) Here you will learn about the Gan people’s tradition and believes.
-Visit their museum where you can see the representation of the 28 former kings and learn Continue to Gaoua.
-Upon arrival check-in at Hotel Hala and lunch.
-In the afternoon tour of Gaoua to visit the women’s cooperative and the local traditional museum.
-Dinner and overnight at Hotel Hala.
+After breakfast at the hotel, drive to Gaoua (123 miles) via the UNESCO ruins of Loropeni.
+In Obiré, if you're lucky, you may meet the 29th Gan King of the dynasty and his 20 wives (it is forbidden to shake his hand.)
+Here you will learn about the Gan people’s traditions and beliefs and visit their museum to see a representation of the 28 former kings.
+Continue on to Gaoua where you'll check-in at the hotel for lunch.
+Afterwards, take tour of Gaoua including the Women's Cooperation and the museum.
+Dinner and overnight at Hotel Hala or similar.
 (B,L,D)